wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 The purpose of this task is to compare *symmetric*, *asymmetric*, *stackful* and *stackless* coroutines.

-This task is natural to implement with coroutines.
-It is a "generator", something that gives out a sequence of values as it executes.
-It is natural to have one coroutine that gives out the values, and another coroutine to consume the values, and the two can run in alternation.
+This task is natural to implement with coroutines, because the traversal of a data structure is relatively independent from the consumption of the values.

 This task is also much easier with stackful coroutines than stackless coroutines.
-It is easier to traverse a recursive data structure using recursion, and recursion needs a stack.
-Stackful coroutines can handle the stack quite trivially, but when using stackless coroutines, we have to do some hack and chain up multiple coroutines to form a stack of coroutines, and yield values through multiple layers of coroutines.
+Because the data structure (nested lists) is recursive, it is easier to traverse it using a recursive algorithm, and recursion needs a stack.
+Stackful coroutines can handle recursive calls quite trivially.
+But when using stackless coroutines, we have to do some hack and chain up multiple coroutines to form a stack of coroutines, and yield values from the innermost coroutine through multiple layers of coroutines to the consumer.

+From the code examples above, we can clearly see the difference between different kinds of coroutines.

 ## What are coroutines anyway?